-Peter Degan is a photographer living in Derby, England.
+Peter Degan is a self taught photographer living in Derby, England.
 He’s originally a native of Glasgow where he lived and worked for most of his life.
-After being made aware of his work and fanzine ‘Mother Glasgow’ which documented Glasgow in the 1970s and 80s, I caught up with him to find out more about his backround and journey into photography.
+After being made aware of his work and fanzine ‘Mother Glasgow’ which documents his photography of Glasgow in the 1970s and 80s, I caught up with him to find out more about his background and journey into photography.

 “As the digital age dawned I must admit I was not an early adopter.
 I still preferred film and working in the darkroom was a way of satisfying my creative urges.
 I also suspected that digital would develop at a rapid pace and wanted to hold back until I was satisfied the transition was justified.
 My first digital SLR was the Nikon D80 which I loved and then upgraded to the D750 which was even better.
 I was completely hooked on digital now and with Lightroom and Silver Efex Pro I had found my preferred set up”.

 “In 2019 I decided that it was time to open up my large B&W negative archive that I have been sitting on for over 40 years and start to share my images to a wider audience.
-It has been an incredible experience scanning and creating digital files of my work and strangely, I can remember taking every one of the shots!
-I first decided that I would create a hard backed coffee table book using the Lightroom Book module and having published by Blurb”.
+It has been an incredible experience scanning and creating digital files of my work, and strangely I can remember taking every one of the shots.!
+I first decided that I would create a hard backed coffee table book using the Lightroom Book module which I had published by Blurb.”

 “Another way of getting my work ‘out there’ was in setting up a photography website.
-It is still under construction and I have many more galleries to add to it, but the response to it so far has been great.
-It will eventually contain work from both my back catalogue of work and more contemporary work also”.
+It is still under construction and I have many more galleries to add to it, however the response to it so far has been great.
+It will eventually contain work from both my back catalogue of work and more contemporary work also.”

 “I am still enjoying my photography every day whether it be taking photos, post processing or publishing to the website or creating zines.
 Sharing my work now is giving me great satisfaction knowing that nostalgia brings pleasure to many people and recording todays world is key to letting future generations see what we could see”.